 of the Board shall be disclosed in writing to the Board and made a matter of

-vote of the disinterested Board members is required.
-Where a transaction
+disinterested Board members is required.
+Where a transaction involving a Board

-involving a Board member exceeds five thousand dollars ($5000) in a fiscal
+member exceeds five thousand dollars ($5000) in a fiscal year, then a

-year, then a two-thirds vote of the disinterested Board members and publication
+two-thirds vote of the disinterested Board members and publication in the

 Every new member of the Board of the Sanbornton Historical

-Society wll1 be advised of this policy upon assuming the duties of his or her
+Society will be advised of this policy upon assuming the duties of his or her

 office, and shall sign a statement acknowledging understanding of and agreement